Dorothy Canfield Fisher

 As an author, she was considered a consummate woman of letters.
 Her body of work included 22 novels and some 18 works of nonfiction.
 Some of her best known novels included The Brimming Cup, Rough-Hewn, Raw Material, Her Son’s Wife, The Deepening Stream, and Understood Betsy.
 She was also a prolific author of nonfiction titles.

-Unfortunately, she is no longer widely read today.
 The Manchester Guardian said of her, “She is one of the few American authors who. while profoundly influenced by her European experiences … retains a full-blooded Americanism of the best kind.”
+In addition, her legacy has come under scrutiny; some allege that she was involved in Vermont’s eugenics movement.
+The jury is still out on this one; read more about this controversy.

 More about Dorothy Canfield Fisher on this site